woodystock/MarsRoverSimulation/README.md

         npm install --save-dev jest

-In order to add debugging, create a launch.json file (in the debug menu) and replace the generate file with the following:
+In order to add debugging, create a launch.json file (in the debug menu) and replace the generated file with the following:
 ```javascript
 {
   "version": "0.2.0",